It has been quite some time!

 Pour the custard mix into the quesillera.

 After an hour check to see if the custard has cooked through.
 Stick a toothpick in the custard.
-If nothing sticks to the toothpick, the quesillo is done.
+If nothing sticks to the toothpick, the quesillo is cooked.

 Challenge: Place your serving platter on the quesillera, and in one quick movement, flip everything over.
 Let the quesilla slide out of the quesillera by itself.